-In order for an absence to be excused, parents/guardians should notify the school office (203-389-0823) any time a child is absent and send a note to the school the following day regarding required appointments, illness, etc. Appropriate documentation must accompany absences of 2 days or greater.
+In order for an absence to be excused, parents/guardians should notify the school office (203-389-0823) any time a child is absent and send a note to the school the following day regarding required appointments, illness, etc. Appropriate documentation must accompany each absence.
 A written note/email should be sent to Iris Jimenez at ijimenez@commongroundct.org or Ana Rosa at arosa@commongroundct.org.
 Failure to notify the school regarding an absence renders that absence UNEXCUSED.